data-provider/website/website/versioned_docs/version-2.3.0/api-providers-and-selectors-methods.md

 Cleans the cache of selector or provider, and also the cleans the cache of all its "children" _(queried instances obtained using its `query` method)_. _In a practical example, this means that cleaning the cache of an API origin requesting to "/api/books", will also clean the cache of "/api/books?author=2"_

-A `cleanCache` event will be triggered at the beggining.
+A `cleanCache` event will be triggered at the beginning.
 Read the [events API chapter](api-events.md) for further info.

 #### Example